Naud14/Data_Science_IoT_Project/Step2_Set_up_Django.md

  - First the manage.py
  - Second the test_app file

-If those two files are in there, you succesfully made a django project.
+If those two files are in there, you successfully made a django project.
 For now we have to set it up so we can run the project.
 Run the command:
 ```sudo python3 manage.py migrate``` For migration on the django project